-Now that I've been using GitHub for more than a year for most of my personal (and some commisioned) projects, I think I feel comfortable enough to explain the Git basics and why it simplifies a lot of things if you are a developer.
+Now that I’ve been using GitHub for more than a year for most of my personal (and some commisioned) projects, I think I feel comfortable enough to explain Git basics and how it makes your life easier.

 I wouldn’t expect you to move to Git if I only explained how it works (there are several hundred guides around), so I’m going to give you some of the improvements it made to my development life:

-- On September, I moved to New York and I couldn't bring my Desktop PC with me.
-I needed a PC to work so I bought an Asus laptop.
-Because I had being using GitHub to save all my projects, I could easily import all the projects with some commands that I will tell you later.
+- On September, I moved to New York and I couldn’t bring my desktop PC with me.
+I needed a PC to work so I got a laptop.
+Since I had being using GitHub to save all my work, I could easily import all the projects with some commands that we will explore later.

-- Collaboration is the key.
-If you have some public projects, you can let people collaborate with you.
-You don't expect people to fix issues and add features for you if your code isn't public or shareable, and that's one fundamental feature of Git.
+- Collaboration is key.
+If you manage public projects, you can let people collaborate with you.
+You can’t expect people to fix issues and add features for you if your code isn’t public, and that’s one fundamental feature of Git.